codyb23/calculator/README.md

-# SDG Assignment : 07 - 05 - Calculating Hooks
+# SDG Assignment : Calculating Hooks

-## Objectives

-- Practice using *functional components with hooks*
-- Practice implementing a UI wire-frame

-## Requirements

-Create a simple calculator that allows the user to add, multiply, subtract, and divide two numbers.
-Here is a sample UI:
+A simple calculator that allows the user to add, multiply, subtract, and divide two numbers.

 ![Calculator](https://raw.githubusercontent.com/suncoast-devs/handbook/master/assignments/assets/calculator.png)

-## Notes

-- Take this in small steps just like we did in class.
-Start with the HTML, then CSS, then with basic functionality.

-### Explorer Mode
+### Requirements:

 - [x] Implement something similar to the example UI using HTML and CSS inside a React app
 - [x] As a user, I should be able to add two numbers